-In our opinion it is apparent that for over a decade an individual who by underhand behaviour and the deceitful use of aliases (and he has gone so far as to imagine for himself female personas…) has dogged genuine and exceptional writers in this way.
+In our opinion it is apparent that for over two decades an individual who by underhand behaviour and the deceitful use of aliases (and he has gone so far as to imagine for himself female personas…) has dogged genuine and exceptional writers in this way.
 Jealousy is clearly the name of his game, duplicity his weapon of choice.
 Perhaps it could hardly be called ‘a problem’ as in each case (and there are many) the authors subjected to these malicious reviews and comments are so well thought of in their own academic fields and by their reading public that what was written about them could be recognised for the malice it was — and, it has been said, ‘sour grapes’ — and in real terms dented their literary reputations not at all.

 Nevertheless, it was mean-spirited and distasteful to a degree and the person who carried out such a manipulative course of action is one who in a decent society deserves no respect and has shown themselves to be Beyond the Pale.

 Many times before on this site we have noted (and named) one whom we consider to be the most flagrant and fraudulent reviewer of recent years — this after much research and cross-referencing of available material.
 And we now award the author Jim Perrin (for we believe it is he) ‘5 stars’ for his efforts, outstanding as they are, in this particular literary genre.

 There follows a list of some of our posts on the subject, which may be found of interest: